SteadyCadence/api-docs/content/02-users.md

 ```
 The above method and endpoint return all of the users in the platform.

-**Request Payload**

-No request payload, however an authorization key connected to an account with appropriate permissions is required.

-> Beth, if there is no request payload, e.g. for all `GET` requests we shouldn't add this section.

 **Response**

 The response contains a [list of user objects](#manage-platform-users), including the organizations the user is a member of.